dphuongn/Decision-Tree-Learning/README.md

 * Congressional Voting Records Data Set at (https://archive.ics.uci.edu/ml/datasets/Congressional+Voting+Records).
-Note the dataset has missing values.
+Note that the dataset has missing values.

 ## What we do